YuetingH/YuetingH/README.md

 Tulip is another open-source graph visualization and analysis tool.
 Here it is applied for **edge bundling**.

-Explanation and other platforms for **edge bundling** are available [here](https://courses.isds.tugraz.at/ivis/surveys/ss2017/ivis-ss2017-g4-survey-edge-bundling.pdf).
+Explanations and other platforms for **edge bundling** are available [here](https://courses.isds.tugraz.at/ivis/surveys/ss2017/ivis-ss2017-g4-survey-edge-bundling.pdf).